FULL STANDING AB WORKOUT

-Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg with fingers interlaced behind your head.
+Stand with right knee bent at 90-degrees in front of you, and a soft bend in the standing leg with arms in front of chest.
 Flex your lifted foot, and slowly extend the knee, pressing your right foot out at an angle in front of you.
 Keeping the foot hovered, slowly rebend the knee, returning to a 90-degree angle at hip height.
 Repeat 8 reps, then switch legs.